lucarfacciolo/fastapi/README.md

 any feature name can be given, i'm saving features as a json in order to make it unstructured and able to handle unpredictable incomes

 log folder will be created first time running this project. it will log all requests,responses and errors.

+## V2

+implemented a TFIDF to classify descriptions based on the importance of each word.
+Instead of defining a saas company by already defined words, Now companies will have a probability, and probability threshold to be a saas company. used a dummy LogisticRegression Model, but could be a set of models, and could be tuned as well.

+implemented unit testing for basic cenarios and edge cases for each endpoint

+with venv activated and dev-requirements.txt installed, run pytest tests/ for unity testing